10 Tricks for Wearing Heels

 Thin soles provide little support for the bottom of your feet.
 Rubber platforms are better because they absorb pressure when walking and will relieve the pain in the soles of your feet.

-Follow these tips for wearing heels and you’ll look great without the discomfort or pain.
-Try them out and tell us about your experience!
+Follow these tricks to wear heels and you’ll look splendid without discomfort or pain.